wp-plugins/radio-station/docs/Player.md

 * Start Volume: Initial volume for when the Player starts playback.
 * Single Player: Stop other Player instances when a Player is started.

+Please note you will not see volume controls when using an iOS device as they are not supported.

 ### Radio Player Widget

 A Player widget instance can be added to any widget area via the WordPress Admin Appearance -> Widgets page.
 The widget options correspond to the shortcode attributes below, allowing you control over the widget display output.